umaryusuf11/AdapterCardGame/README.md

 ## Game.Sevens
 * Create a test for "play", so an end to end test using the adpaters
-  * Advanced - Test name is "playAdapter", check if the game has finished and the user has no cards.
+  * Advanced - Test name is "playAdapter", the game should play and finsh.
+Sevens is won when a user has no cards.
 Note you can override the deck and don't need to use a full pack

 ## Submit
 * Before you commit your final solution, double check it can build and all the test you completed can run.